Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Set-MsolUserLicense.md

 -----------

 This command removes the Office 365 for enterprises license from the user.
 This may result in the user's data being removed from each service.

 ### Example 3:
 ```
-Set-MsolUserLicense -UserPrincipalName user@contoso.com -AddLicenses "contoso:DESKLESS" -RemoveLicenses "contoso:ENTERPRISEPACK"
+PS C:\> Set-MsolUserLicense -UserPrincipalName user@contoso.com -AddLicenses "contoso:DESKLESS" -RemoveLicenses "contoso:ENTERPRISEPACK"

           None
 ```